git-moss/DrivenByMoss-Documentation/Akai/Akai-Fire.md

 ### Drum 64 Mode

-Press the **Drum** button twice to activate.
-The DRUM LED is lit red.
+Press the **Drum** button three times to activate.
+The DRUM LED is lit bright red.

 64 drum sounds can be played.